Jamaica Kincaid: Biography

 Our family money remained the same, but there were more people to feed and to clothe, and so everything got sort of shortened, not only material things but emotional things.
 The good emotional things, I got a short end of that.
 But then I got more of things I didn't have, like a certain kind of cruelty and neglect.

-In a New York Times interview, Kincaid also said: "The way I became a writer was that my mother wrote my life for me and told it to me."
+In an interview for The New York Times, Kincaid also said: "The way I became a writer was that my mother wrote my life for me and told it to me."

-Kincaid received (and frequently excelled in) a British education growing up, as Antigua did not gain independence from the United Kingdom until 1981.
+Kincaid received, and frequently excelled in, a British education growing up, as Antigua did not gain independence from the United Kingdom until 1981.
 Although she was intelligent and frequently tested at the top of her class, Kincaid's mother removed her from school at 16 to help support the family when her third and last brother was born, because her stepfather was ill and could no longer provide for the family.
-In 1966, when Kincaid was 17, her mother sent her to Scarsdale, a wealthy suburb of New York City, to work as an au pair.
+In 1966, when Kincaid was 16, her mother sent her to Scarsdale, a wealthy suburb of New York City, to work as an au pair.
 After this move, Kincaid refused to send money home; "she left no forwarding address and was cut off from her family until her return to Antigua 20 years later".

 Family

 In 1979, Kincaid married the composer and Bennington College professor Allen Shawn, son of longtime The New Yorker editor William Shawn and brother of actor Wallace Shawn.
 The couple divorced in 2002.
-They have two children: a son, Harold, the music producer/songwriter Levelsoundz, a graduate of Northeastern University; and a daughter, Annie, who graduated from Harvard and now works in marketing.
+They have two children: a son, Harold, a graduate of Northeastern University, a music producer/songwriter who is the founder of Levelsoundz; and a daughter, Annie, who graduated from Harvard and now works in marketing.
 Kincaid is president of the official Levelsoundz Fan Club.

 Kincaid is a keen gardener who has written extensively on the subject.

-She is in 2005 a convert to Judaism.
+She converted to Judaism in 2005.